lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ### Initiator Composition of Message 3

-* CIPHERTEXT_3A is calculated with a binary additive stream cipher, using a keystream generated with EDHOC_Expand, and the following plaintext:
+* CIPHERTEXT_3A is computed using a binary additive stream cipher, using a keystream generated with EDHOC_Expand, and the following plaintext:

    * PLAINTEXT_3A = ( ID_CRED_PSK / bstr / -24..23, CIPHERTEXT_3B )